 They said they had the product on TV, nope.
 They said they would email me a confirmation, nope, they said I would receive this today or the next, 10 x's, nope.
 Did they get money, yep + service close to 50 bucks.
 They never told me of this charge or I would have bought it in town.
 There is plenty more deception but I am happy that my bank is dealing with them.
 The refund is great but I, for once, feel bad for my bank.
 Also, even though the bank won't say it, I'm sure this gives me somewhat of a idiot rating with them.

-The moral of the story is, if you're up late with nothing to do and you see a clown of a snake-oil salesman telling you that silver is 4$ cheaper to by here than in your home town, go back to bed and buy it in the daytime, if you must.
+The moral of the story is, if you're up late with nothing to do and you see a clown of a snake-oil salesman telling you that silver is 4$ cheaper to buy here than in your hometown, go back to bed and buy it in the daytime, if you must.

 SAINT PETERSBURG, FLORIDA -- I ordered the complete 50 State Quarters Collection from Cable Shopping Network on December 29th, 2008 and received an estimated shipping date of 2-3 weeks.
 After 4 weeks I sent 6 emails to the company through the company website, never received a reply.
 I then called the customer service number and there was a recording that due to a high volume of holidays orders for the Quarter Collection, "please allow 8 weeks."
 I waited 8 weeks and called again and was told by a representative to wait 10 weeks and the company would 'investigate and push the order out'.